 Your immunity is central to overall wellbeing.
-If your immune system is strong, then most other things can be taken into hand.April 01, 2020 2:46 pm
+If your immune system is strong, then most other things can be taken into hand.June 10, 2020 9:19 pm

 Nourishing your immune system through whole foods is one of the most important things you can do for yourself.
 This is not a diet or a seven-day plan.
 It is a way of life, a way of being.

 What foods are good for your immune system, then?
 Lucky number seven!
-Here we go with seven immunity-boosting foods.
+Here we go with seven immune boosting foods.

 1. Foods high in vitamin C: bergamot and sea buckthorn

 Vitamin C tops the list of immunity-boosting natural substances.
-If there is one thing you do towards strengthening immunity, make it enhancing your diet with plenty of foods integrally rich in vitamin C. Moreover, these foods are delicious and bright.
+If there is one thing you do towards strengthening immune system, make it enhancing your diet with plenty of foods integrally rich in vitamin C. Moreover, these foods are delicious and bright.
 To clarify, there is little reason to resort to supplements.
-This vitamin boosts immunity in many different ways.
+This vitamin, which you can find in abundance in whole foods, boosts the immune system in many different ways.
 Perhaps most significantly, vitamin C helps with many different functions of both the adaptive and the innate immune systems.
-It is anti-microbial and a strong antioxidant, helping your body deal with environmental toxins.
+It is anti-microbial and a strong antioxidant.
+In other words, wt helps your body deal with environmental toxins.
 People who are deficient in vitamin C are more susceptible to infections.(1)

-Don’t forget that dark berries are also a good source of Vitamin C, and wonderfully easy to make a regular part of your diet, from your morning yoghurt to snacking through the day.
-Sea buckthorn is another good source of Vitamin C, and may be an intriguing addition to your diet if you are not already familiar with this strong, exotic flavour.
-This wonder berry, sometimes called the holy fruit of the Himalayas, is also a wonderful plant-based source all of the omegas.
+Don’t forget that dark berries are also a good source of Vitamin C. They are wonderfully easy to make a regular part of your diet, from your morning yoghurt to snacking through the day.
+Sea buckthorn is another good source of Vitamin C. It may be an intriguing addition to your diet if you are not already familiar with this strong, exotic flavour.
+This wonder berry, sometimes called the holy fruit of the Himalayas, is also a wonderful plant-based source of the omegas.
+In particular, sea buckthorn is rich in omega-7 fatty acids.
 Intrigued?
-Check these articles out.
+Check these articles out. → View Related Products

 2. Black cumin seed oil (nigella sativa)

-Intensely antimicrobial, antibacterial, anti-inflammatory, and antiviral, cold-pressed black seed oil is a wonderfully potent substance.
-Further, black seeds were found in King Tut’s tomb(2), which is how long they have been around – and how long people have trusted them.
+Intensely antimicrobial, antibacterial, anti-inflammatory, and antiviral, cold-pressed black seed oil is a potent substance.
+Further, black seeds were found in King Tut’s tomb(2).
+This is how long they have been around – and how long people have trusted them.
 Black seed oil contains thymoquinone, a powerful phytochemical compound which may offer profound healing capacities.
-Further, researchers have also suggested that black seed oil may be an immune modulator.(3) That is to say, an immune modulator is a substance that can restore, activate, or boost normal immune function.
+Further, researchers have also suggested that black seed oil may be an immune modulator.(3) That is to say, an immune modulator is a substance that can restore, activate, or boost normal immune function. → View Related Products